-So… You’re planning on shacking up together, or preparing to walk down the aisle… While you’re hoping to live happily ever after, you’re probably aware that around 50% of marriages end in divorce.
-If you or your partner have assets or savings, considering a prenuptial agreement is smart, and could save you both a lot of stress and pain down-the-track if things don’t work out the way you hope…
+So… You’re planning on shacking up together or preparing to walk down the aisle… While you’re hoping to live happily ever after, you’re probably aware that around 50% of marriages end in divorce.
+If you or your partner have assets or savings, considering a prenuptial agreement is smart and could save you a lot of stress and pain if things don’t work out the way you hope…

-Before we get started, it’s important that we address one of the most common mis-conceptions around separation and divorce – that is that everything will be split 50/50 in event a defacto relationship or marriage ends.
+Before we get started, we must address one of the most common misconceptions around separation and divorce – that is that everything will be split 50/50 in the event a defacto relationship or marriage ends.
 While this is the case in some instances, it certainly isn’t something that happens across the board or a blanket rule.

 Who should get a prenuptial agreement?

-Not all that long ago people used to think that prenups were only for the super wealthy.
-But the reality is that even us ‘ordinary folk’ have assets and savings that we want and need to protect – particularly those who are entering relationships in their 30’s, 40’s and 50’s.
+Not all that long ago, people used to think that prenups were only for the super-wealthy.
+But the reality is that even us ‘ordinary folk’ have assets and savings that we want and need to protect – particularly those entering relationships in their 30s, 40s and 50s.

 - Have assets – savings, investments, property, businesses, inheritances etc.